nebari-dev/nebari-docs/docs/docs/how-tos/login-thru-keycloak-howto.md

 <img src="/img/how-tos/keycloak_nebari_login.png" alt="Nebari Keycloak auth screen - shows a form to provide username or password or to authenticate through Auth0" width="400"/>
 </p>

 Once authenticated, you will be forwarded to the main JupyterHub page.
-On this page, you will find links to all of Nebari's core features and it is where you can launch your JupyterLab pod.
+On this page, you will find links to all of Nebari's core features, and it is where you can launch your JupyterLab pod.
 If you are an admin, you'll also have access to the JupyterHub `Admin` management.

 ![Nebari dashboard main screen - displays a button "Start my server"](/img/how-tos/nebari_main_hub_page.png)